Emergence of singularities from decoherence: Quantum catastrophes: Derivation of the Fokker-Planck equation

 \section{Derivation of the Fokker-Planck equation}

-Here we derive a Fokker-Planck equation from the master equation Eq. (\ref{eq:master-eqn-non-dimensionalized}) using the P-representation (following Breuer \& Pettrucione or Gardiner \& Zoller 2004).
-The authors of Ref. \cite{Javanainen2013} did a calculation for a similar system using the related Wigner function method, for a different measurement scheme.
+Here we derive a Fokker-Planck equation from the master equation Eq.\ (\ref{eq:master-eqn-non-dimensionalized}) using the P-representation following Breuer \& Pettrucione \cite{Breuer_and_Pettrucione}.
+The authors of Reference \cite{Javanainen2013} did a calculation for a similar system using the related Wigner function method, but for a slightly different measurement scheme.
 We define the probability density function $P\left(\alpha,\alpha^*,\beta,\beta^*;t\right)$ by

 for coherent states

 and